cthoyt/cthoyt.github.io/_posts/2025-09-15-bridging-culture-and-chemistry.md

 ## Part 1: The Semantic Lay of the Land

+### You have to start with the Bioregistry

+- what is bioregistry
+- using it to find relevant ontologies
+- what ones did I choose?

 ### Operationalizing Iconclass

 [Iconclass](https://iconclass.org) is a controlled vocabulary used to annotate